logicguy1/The-Cookbook/README.md

 - Burger

 ## Tags
-* 🌱 - Vegitarian
+* 🌱 - Vegetarian
 * 🌽 - Gluten Free

 ## Template
-Feel free to put a PR just follow the template below for your recepie
+Feel free to put a PR just follow the template below for your recipe

 ```md
 # [Name of recepie]